How does DataDoe handle time zones?

 order_purchased_at_utc | DATETIME | Date and time of purchase in UTC. |

-You can check all column definitions in the Data Scheme.
+You can check all column definitions in the Data Scheme reference.

-The table below shows the timezone used by DataDoe for each Amazon marketplace:
+The table below shows the time zone DataDoe uses for each Amazon marketplace.

 |---|---|---|